audreyteles/django-lexpy/README.md

 ---
 ![PyPI](https://img.shields.io/pypi/v/django-lexpy?color=blue&style=flat-square)

-This is a package to help you to organize your texts in many languages in a simple way.
+This is a package that helps you organize your texts in several languages in a simple way.

 ## Install